ab-etemadi/leetcode-challenges/README.md

 5. Submit a pull request to the main repository, detailing the changes you've made.

 6. Your contribution will be reviewed and merged if it meets the repository's guidelines.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code, modify it, and distribute it according to the terms of the license.

 ## Contact